fastoch/NestJS-with-Prisma/TUTO.md

 # Getting started

+- open a new terminal in VSCodium
+- install NestJS via `sudo npm i -g @nestjs/cli@latest`
+- you can check installation via `nest -v`
-- use the Nest CLI to initialize
+- use the Nest CLI to initialize a new NestJS project: `nest new <project_name>`
+  - choose your favorite package manager
+- `cd` into the newly created project folder
+- run `npm run start:dev` to start up the dev server